You’re in Lisbon, taking a leisurely stroll and enjoying the sunny weather.

 Suddenly, you notice an inviting bookstore called Livraria Bertrand.
 You go inside and are immediately struck by the lovely smell of books.

 You wander around, taking in all the titles until you find a section on Portuguese authors.
-You pick up a few books and start to read the back covers.
-Suddenly, you hear someone calling your name.
+As you pick up a few books and start reading the back covers, suddenly, you hear someone calling your name.

-It’s your friend who you met online and have been wanting to meet in person for ages!
-You introduce them to your new discovery, and they’re impressed too.
-You both spend the rest of the afternoon browsing books and talking about your shared love of reading.
+It’s your friend who you met online and have been wanting to meet in person.
+You introduce him to your discovery, and they’re impressed too.
+You both spend the rest of the afternoon browsing books and talking about your love of reading and the rich history of literary destinations in Portugal.

 Before you know it, it’s time to go.
 You say goodbye to your new friend and promise to keep in touch.
 As you leave, you make a mental note to come back soon.
-This is definitely a place you could spend hours in.
+Places like this have a way of drawing you in, making you feel like you could spend an entire afternoon getting lost among the shelves.

 Why is Portugal a top literary destination for bookworms?